FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/c_programming_interfaces_zos/activate_am_exits_zos.md

 ## Activating a platform-generic exit

-1. Check that the '<span class="code">am.exit.custom.safclass.value</span>' parameter is not set to a value.
+1. Check that the '`am.exit.custom.safclass.value`' parameter is not set to a value.
-2. Ensure that the parameter '<span class="code">am.exit.custom.rbac\_fname.value</span>' is associated with a correct configuration file.
+2. Ensure that the parameter '`am.exit.custom.rbac_fname.value`' is associated with a correct configuration file.

 ## API and CFTUTIL